FELT.SCHOOL

 BREAKFAST is continental, so come early to chat and knit, or sneak back to your room with coffee and a little something if you’re not a morning person.
 Breakfast includes coffee and tea, fruit, cold cereal, yogurt, pastries, toast, etc.

-DINNER is served buffet or family style.
+LUNCH and DINNER are family style.
 As always, you’re free to enjoy the group or fix a plate and skip out, if you’d prefer a little solitude.

 SNACKS (chips, popcorn, cookies, candy, fruit, etc.) are available free around the clock.